 The White House Conference on Hunger, Nutrition, and Health

-Half a century later, the 2022 White House Conference will bring together stakeholders in September to develop recommendations that pave the way for solutions on hunger, nutrition, and health.
+Half a century later, the 2022 White House Conference brought together stakeholders in September to develop recommendations that pave the way for solutions on hunger, nutrition, and health.

 At the National Chicken Council (NCC), we believe every American deserves increased access to safe, wholesome, planet-friendly and nutritious foods like chicken.
 We also believe that to end hunger and reduce diet-related diseases in the U.S., chicken must be part of the solution.